fonoster/routr/docs/guides/basic-setup.md

 ### Creating a new Domain and EgressPolicy

-**Routr** is a Domain centric Sip Server.
+**Routr** is a Domain centric SIP Server.
 A Domain is used to group several Agents in the same context.
 The Domain URI can be an arbitrary name but we recommend using a fully qualified domain name (FQDN).
 You will also need to setup and *EgressPolicy* to allow calls outside the Domain.
 Here is how the file `config/domains.yml` needs to look like:

 ```yml
 - apiVersion: v1beta1